Zabel Yesayan: Recognition

 Lara Aharonian, founder of the Women's Resource Center of Armenia, and Talin Suciyan, Yerevan correspondent for the Turkish Armenian newspaper Agos directed a documentary film about her titled Finding Zabel Yesayan.
 It was released in collaboration with Utopiana and premiered on March 7, 2009.

 In her MA thesis titled Censorship, otherness and feminism: the silenced figure of Zabel Yesayan (2013), Vardush Hovsepyan Vardanyan aims to revive the figure of Yesayan, one of the Armenian writers and activists whose name had been forgotten.

 A street in Paris was renamed after Yesayan on March 8, 2018, during International Women's Day.

 In a 2019 interview, Turkish writer Elif Shafak described Zabel Yesayan's In the Ruins as her "favorite book no one else has heard of."
 Shafak described it as a "heart-rending cry, an important chronicle.
 A very important read."

 In 2022 a life-size monument dedicated to Zabel Yesayan was unveiled in the village of Proshyan, Kotayk Province of the Republic of Armenia, in the area of Zapel Esayan Agribusiness Center.
+In same year, in Istanbul, an association on the Armenian literature named after her was founded, Yesayan Culture and Literature Association, in relation with Aras Publishing Company founded by Armenians in Turkey.